 In the kitchen, think out of the box.
 Opt for spices instead of added salt.
 When you're cooking, reach for low-sodium seasonings such as fresh lemon or lime juice, fresh herbs or salt-free herb blends and vinegar to boost the flavor of your favorite foods.

-Surprisingly, the salt we add during cooking and at the table only accounts for about 10 percent of our day's sodium.
-The main offenders are packaged and processed foods which supply more than 75 percent of the sodium we eat.
+Surprisingly, the salt we add during cooking and at the table accounts for little of our daily sodium intake.
+The main offenders are packaged and processed foods.

 Keep in mind that from a very early age children's taste buds adapt to what they're used to eating.